lukevito/ahk_game_sense_clock/README.md

 >
 > https://github.com/cocobelgica/AutoHotkey-JSON

 for showing how to work with json files under AutoHotkey. *JSON.ahk* contains a version of his work.

+TODO:
+* make it dynamic with heartbeat if necessary